 Spicy drumsticks from Mangalore (Nurge gashie)

-Drumstick vegetable, also called moringa, is very traditional to South India.
-During season, the tree is laden with these long stick-like vegetables that are delicious.
-It is family favorite at our house, where my daughter loves to peel them apart and suck out the tender sweet flesh and seeds.
-The leaves are also delicious and extremely nutritious.
+Drumstick vegetables, also called moringa, are very traditional in South India.
+During the season, the tree is laden with delicious, long stick-like vegetables.
+It is a family favourite at our house, where my daughter loves to peel them apart and suck out the tender, sweet flesh and seeds.
+The leaves are also delicious and highly nutritious.

-Drumsticks are available in any Indian store, either fresh during season, or frozen always.
+Drumsticks are available in any Indian store, either fresh during the season or frozen always.

 Ingredients: